35 Amazing Arthritis Facts & Stats You Didn’t Know

 Arthritis is an umbrella term for nearly 200 conditions affecting joints.
-At LoudCloudHealth, we’ve picked some of the arthritis specifics you perhaps haven’t stumbled upon by now and found some fascinating arthritis statistics and facts you ought to know.
+At LoudCloudHealth, we’ve picked some of the arthritis specifics you perhaps haven’t stumbled upon by now and found some fascinating arthritis facts you ought to know.

 Let’s dive straight into it and look at the most intriguing facts and figures first.

-Top 10 Must-Know Arthritis Stats and Facts:
+Top 10 Must-Know Arthritis Facts for 2021

-General Facts About Arthritis
+Basic Facts About Arthritis

 1. Osteoarthritis, the most common form of arthritis, isn’t an inevitable part of aging.

 Over the years, joints wear and tear, but young people (even children) get affected as well.
 Hence, there are other factors at play here (other than age), including injuries, overuse of a particular joint, weak musculature, being overweight, and so on.

-2. In most cases of osteoarthritis, patients’ pain is alleviated with rest.
+Fortunately, in most cases of osteoarthritis, patients’ pain is alleviated with rest.

 Despite the fact that regular activity is highly recommended for arthritis patients — for muscle strengthening — adequate rest is also needed.
 In fact, resting can greatly reduce joint pains in most arthritis patients; particularly after some increased physical activity.

-3. Rheumatoid arthritis (RA) is not just a degenerative joint disease, it’s a systemic autoimmune disease.
+4. Rheumatoid arthritis (RA) is not just a degenerative joint disease, it’s a systemic autoimmune disease.

 People unfamiliar with arthritis classification and terminology tend to confuse osteoarthritis with rheumatoid arthritis.

 To avoid any further confusion, here are some basic rheumatoid arthritis facts: unlike osteoarthritis, this condition is an autoimmune disease; meaning, it is triggered when your immune system acts contrary to its purpose and instead of defending your body’s healthy tissue, it attacks it.

 6. Fibromyalgia is also a form of arthritis.